 The Tutoring in Math and Science (TIMS) Program primarily serves math and science courses.
 Tutors assist students with understanding course material, practicing problems, and developing college-level study skills and test-taking strategies.

 Tutors are outstanding undergraduate students recommended by UWSP faculty.
-Tutors bring experience, expertise and enthusiasm to group discussions and one-on-one tutoring.
+Tutors bring experience, expertise and enthusiasm to group discussions, study tables, and one-on-one tutoring.

 Courses Involved in Tutoring in Math and Science

 - The charge of the TIMS Program is primarily to serve lower-level math and science GEP classes with high rates of D, F, or W grades.

 - Courses/Professors with 60 or more students and an average course GPA of less than 3.0 tend to have enough interest in tutoring to sustain a tutoring group throughout the semester.
-Other courses are better served through one-on-one tutoring or walk-in tutoring, if available.
+Other courses are better served through one-on-one tutoring or study tables, if available.

 - Small discussion/study groups that provide students with additional opportunities to engage with course material and other students.
 The collaborative learning group is facilitated by a peer tutor who has successfully completed the course.